Ogugko/Excel-Coffee-Sales-Dashboard/README.md

 ### Tools
 - Excel for data cleaning
-- Ecvel for data analysis
+- Excel for data analysis
 - Excel for data visualisation

 ### Data Cleaning
 - XLOOKUP to retrieve data
 - INDEX MATCH for advanced data retrieval
-- Multiplication formulas for calucations
+- Multiplication formulas for calculations
 - IF Functions for data validation
 - Date Formatting for readable data presentation
 - Number Formatting for data clarity